Back to Blog

 E-commerce businesses face a constant challenge: efficiently cataloging thousands of products with accurate descriptions, specifications, and categories.
 Manual data entry is time-consuming, error-prone, and doesn't scale.
 What if you could automate 90% of this process using AI?

-ViscribeAI provides multiple endpoints that work together to create a complete product cataloging solution:
+ViscribeAI uses one schema-driven extraction endpoint to create a complete product cataloging solution:

-• Extract Structured Data: Pull product specs, prices, and features from images
+• Structured Fields: Pull product specs, prices, and features from images

 Implementation: Step-by-Step Guide